 Here are some tips and tricks for your spring cleaning to-dos.

 Clearing Clutter and Organizing During Spring Cleaning

 Getting rid of clutter is one of the key points of spring cleaning.
 So box up items you don’t need.
 Get rid of clothes you haven’t worn for a year.
 Plan a garage sale, or donate items to a second hand store.
 Then you get your steam mop out similar to those you’d see reviewed at Clean4Happy and start cleaning with fewer obstacles in your way.
 This will make the rest of the cleaning process a lot easier.
 Having a reliable vacuum cleaner will help.
 I hear Vacuum cleaners in India are reliable and worth reading about.

+It’s safe to say window tinting Mishawaka is one of the most popular home improvement searches on Google at the moment.
+With that in mind, it’s important to keep those beautifully tinted windows sparklingly clean.
 Window cleaning is much easier when you use a rubber-edged squeegee, and they are much more effective than a cloth or paper towel.
 First, put a few drops of a mild soap into a bucket of warm water and wet your sponge.
 (You can also add a bit of vinegar to the mix for an extra clean.)
 Rub away dirt, then dampen the squeegee and, starting at an upper corner, draw it down the pane from top to bottom.
 Repeat, making sure to overlap strokes and wipe the rubber edge with the sponge after each stroke.
 Dry window sills with a cloth.
 It is best to clean your windows on a cloudy day, or else the cleaner dries too fast and leaves streaks.

 Wash Your Blinds